nkoep/nkoep.net/src/routes/misc.md

 > He would suffer.
 He would know pain.
 With infinite care and patience, he set
 > about destroying his own happiness.

+### George Eliot - Middlemarch

+> ...for the growing good of the world is partly dependent on unhistoric acts;
+> and that things are not so ill with you and me as they might have been, is
+> half owing to the number who lived faithfully a hidden life, and rest in
+> unvisited tombs.

 ## Video Editing

 As a teenager, I heavily got into editing frag movies for Counter-Strike.